BUDGET TRAVEL TIPS

 Budget carriers sometimes offer a reduced fee for checked in bags provided you purchase this at the time of booking.
 Be positive on your decision to either go with Hand or Checked luggage before you hit the BUY button.

 Last, but by no means least.
-It’s easy to weigh your ‘checked bags’ before leaving home but not so easy when your packing for your return journey.
+It’s easy to weigh your ‘checked bags’ before leaving home but not so easy for your return journey.
 Pack portable weighing scales, you can pick up a set from Amazon for less than a tenner.
 Recently we forget to pack ours!
 Although we were within (just) the limit heading outward, coming home the bag was a whopping 4kg over limit!
 We ended up doing the dreaded ‘wear 3 layers each’ scenario…never again!

-tip: not all luggage scales go up to 25kg (airline baggage allowance is usually between 20kg and 23kg).
+- not all luggage scales go up to 25kg (airline baggage allowance is usually between 20kg and 23kg).
 We use Mofred weighing scales, they go right up to 40kg and cost just £4.89 (Amazon).
 They often read a few lbs different from the airline scales, but near enough is good enough in our book.